-Muscle pain is much more widespread than you might think.
+Muscle pain is much more widespread than you might think and pain that you are feeling right now might be just that.

-Most people know that the soreness they feel after doing either too much or unusual exercise, or too much manual work, comes from their muscles.
+Most people know that the soreness they feel after doing either too much, or unusual, exercise, or too much manual work, comes from their muscles.
+But often our clients do not know why their muscles hurt.

 Lesser known reasons for muscle pain are fever, the flu, some diseases (e.g. many rheumatic conditions, Myofascial Pain Syndrome, shingles ), dehydration, a virus, a flu shot, surgery or taking medicine (e.g. a side effect of Simvastatin for cholesterol reduction).

-But the most common cause for muscle pain is small contracted fibers in a muscle or their surrounding fascia: so called myofascial trigger points (“myo” means “muscle”).
+In reality, muscular pain is created by small contracted fibres in a muscle or its surrounding fascia: so called myofascial trigger points (“myo” means “muscle”).

 The most popular home remedies for muscle pain are rest and heat.
-These measures usually help to reduce or eliminate the acute pain.
+These measures usually help to reduce or eliminate acute pain for a short while.

 Unfortunately these remedies do not eliminate your trigger points.
 Rest and heat only bring a change of state: active trigger points change to a latent state.
 This means they stop sending out pain.

-However, because these trigger points are still there, they are likely to be activated again by a minor, apparently innocuous movement: your pain comes and goes.
+However, because these trigger points are still there, they are likely to be activated again by a minor, apparently innocuous movement: your pain comes and goes.2

 The Trigger Point Therapy Work / Clair Davies, 2.edition 2004 p.45